Digital SAT Format Guide

 "Which choice completes the text with the most logical and precise word or phrase?"

-"As used in the text, what does the word...most nearly mean?"
+"As used in the text, what does the word or phrase...most nearly mean?"

 Text Structure and Purpose